What pollutes your life?

 Many times, people are not aware that their own negative self-talk or negative words spoken over their lives has caused many dispositions.
-Many words can reflect your disposition like anger, frustration, grumpiness and moodiness which create a lifetime of unhappiness.
-But, I have learned that “60 seconds of anger robs us from one minute of happiness.”
+Many words can reflect your disposition like anger, frustration, grumpiness, and moodiness which create a lifetime of unhappiness.
+But, I have learned that “60 seconds of anger robs us of one minute of happiness.”
 Speaking negativity towards people can cause damage, tearing them down, hurting them, and creating trauma and scars for yourself and others creating a life that wreaks havoc not only for them but the ones who are speaking the words as well.

-With that being said, we want to live in harmony, balance, and happiness having a rich life filled with success, prosperity and abundance.
+With that being said, we want to live in harmony, balance, and happiness having a rich life filled with success, prosperity, and abundance.
 We need to speak life over ourselves, our children and family creating a transparent and positive environment.
 When children are raised in a positive home, they are equipped with the tools to develop into balanced, loving, joyous and confident people.

 In this blog, I tried to emphasize how much power words can have so let’s speak life, blessings, encouragement, and motivation over ourselves and others.
-Let us not only be the hands and feet of Christ, but the mouthpieces that speak life over one another!
+Let us not only be the hands and feet of Christ but the mouthpieces that speak life over one another!

-“In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace” (Ephesians 1:7)
+“In Him, we have redemption through His blood, the forgiveness of sins, according to the riches of His grace” (Ephesians 1:7)